Harithelamin/Is-poisonous/README.md

 7. matplotlib

 # Usage
-identify whether the mushroom is poisonous or not
+identify whether the mushroom is poisonous or edible

 # Authors
 1. Anub